d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 ### Create kubernetes entities for data persistence

 {{% notice warning %}}
-Be sure you are located in the `th2-infra/example-values` directory.
+Make sure that you are located in the `th2-infra/example-values` directory.
 {{% /notice %}}

 Create PVs and PVCs: